roberto-holmes/SUHPA-Flight-Computer/README.md

 - Issues:
    * Short between 5v_Servo and GND at the BEC connector
    * Insufficient spacing between buzzer and balance connector
-   * Balance connector requires removal or mosfet to allow for full power off
+   * Balance connector keeps board powered (should be replaced with just measuring the voltage of V_bat)